 Almost everybody is familiar with the hydrangea plant.
-This old-fashioned bloomer is a staple in mature landscapes and has captured the imagination of many a traditional and modern gardener.
-Botanical experimentation has developed varieties of hydrangeas for cold climates as well as specimens that conform to any size preference, bloom form and resistance to certain diseases.
-This means there are even hydrangeas for zone 4, so northern gardeners don’t have to forgo these eye catching bushes.
+This old-fashioned bloomer is a staple in mature landscapes and has captured the imagination of many traditional and modern gardeners.
+Botanical experimentation has developed varieties of hydrangeas for cold climates as well as specimens that conform to any size preference, bloom form, and resistance to certain diseases.
+This means there are even hydrangeas for zone 4, so northern gardeners don’t have to forgo these eye-catching bushes.

 Cold Hardy Hydrangeas